tcortes55/SaveStanley/README.md

 Currently, I am still developing new features for the game in my spare time, so keep checking it out for new stuff!

-All of the content in this site was used for educational reasons.
+All of the content in this site was used solely for educational reasons.
 I do not claim ownership of any trademarks or copyrighted material.

 ### Special thanks:
 - [Alura Cursos Online](https://github.com/alura-cursos), for the game dev course